Jujarevinayaka/rag/README.md

     print(x.text)
     ```

+## Detailed Requirements:
+- ### Problem Definition
+    Business Use Case: Develop a system that generates automated responses to customer feedback using a generative AI model.
+- ### AI/ML Model Development
+    - **Dataset**: Use a publicly available dataset or create a small dataset of customer feedback and corresponding responses.
+    - **Preprocessing**: Clean and preprocess the data (e.g., tokenization).
+    - **Model Training**: Use a pre-trained language model (e.g., GPT-3, GPT-2, or any other suitable model) and fine-tune it on the feedback-response dataset.
+    - **Evaluation**: Evaluate the model using metrics like BLEU score or human evaluation for response quality.
+- ### Backend Development
+    - **API Development**: Develop RESTful APIs using a framework of your choice (e.g., Flask, Express.js) with the following endpoints:
+        - POST /generate-response: Accepts customer feedback and returns the generated response.
+        - GET /metrics: Returns the performance metrics of the generative model.
+    - **Data Storage**: Implement basic storage (in-memory or a simple database) to store feedback, generated responses, and evaluation metrics.
+- ### System Integration
+    - **Integration Testing**: Ensure that the generative AI model and the backend work together seamlessly.
+- ### Documentation
+    - **Technical Documentation**: Provide a brief document outlining the architecture, design decisions, and how to run the system.
+- ### Deliverables:
+    - **Source Code**: Well-documented source code for the generative AI model and backend.
+    - **Documentation**: A brief document explaining the architecture and usage.
+- ### Evaluation Criteria:
+    - **Technical Accuracy**: Quality and coherence of the generated responses.
+    - **Integration**: Seamless integration between the generative AI model and the backend.
+    - **Documentation**: Clarity and completeness of the documentation.
+    - **Scalability Considerations**: Basic consideration for how the solution could be scaled or improved in the future.

 ## Approach
 - Considering the **Requirements** and the **Evaluation Criteria**, instead of fine-tuning an open-source LLM, it is better if we use [RAGs](https://aws.amazon.com/what-is/retrieval-augmented-generation/).
 - Here are some of the references talking about the differences between fine-tuning and RAG, and also which approach is appropriate for what usecase.